Phuire-Research/Stratimux/README.md

 * [Unified Turing Machine](https://github.com/Phuire-Research/Stratimux/blob/main/The-Unified-Turing-Machine.md) - The governing concept for this entire framework.

 ## Change Log ![Tests](https://github.com/Phuire-Research/Stratimux/actions/workflows/node.js.yml/badge.svg)
+### v0.1.64 5/13/2024
+* Added Action Priority: This will allow action's assigned a priority of not 0 to be placed accordingly into the action ques.
 ### Patch v0.1.62 5/09/2024
 * Restored DotPath, a type used in the selector creators used to guide the creation of a dot path string.
 ### **BREAKING** Strong Fast Lock Step v0.1.62 5/08/2024